HARTING ix Industrial® - The new miniaturized Ethernet interface

 With respect to device wiring, users can avail themselves of flexible, thin system cables with a tight bending radius which can be assembled with the ix mating face on both ends or mixed, i.e. with the ix and the RJ45 connector on opposite ends.
 This enables a gradual adaptation of individual elements in the control level without the need to directly acquire all systems anew.

-The HARTING ix Industrial® interface is standardized in accordance with IEC/PAS 61076-3-124, making it an option for additional market participants.
+The HARTING ix Industrial® interface is standardised in accordance with IEC/PAS 61076-3-124, making it an option for additional market participants.